-We understand that the last two years were difficult for everyone around the world, with many having to change their routine and even cancelling their plans to adjust the new conditions.
-During this period, we've learned how much we depend on a healthy planet to ensure our own health in the future.
+We understand the last two years were difficult for everyone around the world, with many having to change their routine and even cancelling their plans to adjust the new conditions.
+It was a year where we learned just how much we depend on a healthy planet to ensure our health in the future.
 Volunteering with conservation projects is just one way to support nature and help it thrive.
-By volunteering with us, you can be certain that you are directly contributing to protect critical ecosystems and the important wildlife species that are a part of it.
-What better way to move forward from a challenging period than to reconnect with nature joining our work as a volunteer?
+When you volunteer with us, you can be certain of your contribution to protect critical ecosystems and the important wildlife species that are a part of it.
+What better way to move forward from a challenging year than to reconnect with nature and join our project as a volunteer?